dharshx/Todo-List/README.md

+#Todo-List

+This is a simple web application built with React.js and CSS to help users manage their tasks and to-do lists.

+#How to Navigate this Project

+The project structure is divided into the following components:

+App.js: This is the main component that renders the Todo List.
+TodoList.js: This component manages the list of tasks and their status.
+TodoForm.js: This component allows users to add new tasks to the list.
+Todo.js: This component represents an individual task and its properties.
+Why I Built the Project this Way

+The main goal of this project is to demonstrate my proficiency in building React.js web applications.
+I chose to keep the project simple and straightforward to showcase my ability to create modular and reusable components.

+#If I Had More Time, I Would Change This

+If I had more time, I would implement the following features to improve the application:

+1. User authentication and authorization
+2. Ability to edit or delete existing tasks
+3. Sorting tasks by date or priority
+4. Integration with a database for persistent data storage

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Available Scripts

 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.

-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+#Conclusion

+Thank you for taking the time to review my Todo-List project.
+If you have any feedback or questions, please feel free to contact me.